2021 Peugeot 308 prices revealed: specs and release date

 - Sports new Peugeot badge

 A new version of the Peugeot 308 has been revealed.
-The classy French alternative to the likes of the Ford Focus and Volkswagen Golf gets a sharp new look as well as plug-in hybrid engines for the first time.
-It’ll go on sale later in 2021.
+The classy French alternative to the likes of the Ford Focus and Volkswagen Golf gets a sharp new look as well as plug-in hybrid engines for the first time, and prices start from £24,000.

 2021 Peugeot 308 design